 Our law firm has represented many wonderful people over the years.
 As a class, these are the best plaintiffs you could ever find.
 These are the people who put their lives on the line to protect us.
 Our lawyers think we owe them great thanks.
 We also think 3M owes them a great deal of money for the injuries they have suffered.

-This page provides an October 2019 update to the 3M Combat Arms earplug litigation that already has thousands of lawsuits.
-These suits allege that our soldiers were falsely promised the Combat Arms earplugs would protect their ears from dangerous impulse noises.
+This page provides a November 2019 update to the 3M Combat Arms earplug litigation that already has thousands of lawsuits.
+These MDL class action suits allege that our soldiers were falsely promised the Combat Arms earplugs would protect their ears from dangerous impulse noises.
 That is bad enough.
 But the lawsuits go further.
 They alleged that internal testing that revealed these promises were simply not true.
 Yet they buried this information.
-As a result, too many of our soldiers suffered significant hearing loss and
+As a result, too many of our soldiers suffered significant hearing loss and tinnitus.

 3M’s Combat Arms Earplugs May Have Been Defective